Skip to main content

 As a parent/carer you want the best for your children.
 Having a good education is an important factor in opening up more opportunities in adult life.

-• A child who is absent a day of school per week misses an equivalent of two years of their school life
+• A child who is absent from school a day per week misses an equivalent of two years of their school life

 • 90% of young people with absence rates below 85% fail to achieve five or more good grades of GCSE and around one third achieve no GCSEs at all